-95. In respect of Question 17, 20 ECAs, i.e. Belgium, Brazil/ABGF, Brazil/BB, Brazil/BNDES, Canada, the Czech Republic/CEB, Denmark, Germany, Israel, Italy, Mexico, the Netherlands (in its revised response), Norway/ECNorway, Norway/GIEK, Slovenia, Sweden, Switzerland, the United Kingdom, the United States/EXIM and the United States/USDA, have reported that they have experiences with the given bribery scenarios before the approval of official support.
+95. In respect of Question 17, 21 ECAs, i.e. Belgium, the three ECAs of Brazil, Canada, the Czech Republic/CEB, Denmark, Germany, Hungary/MEHIB, Israel, Italy, Latvia, Mexico, the Netherlands, Norway/ECNorway, Norway/GIEK, Slovenia, Sweden, Switzerland, the United Kingdom, the United States/EXIM and the United States/USDA, have reported that they have experiences with the given bribery scenarios before the approval of official support.